Bitvala/Epochi.github.io/_posts/2016-05-11-hot-voting-react-node-mongoose.md

 I'm going to try and describe how I designed my server and database, to balance website responsiveness and server/database loads.

 My goals are:

--Have posts sorted by hot, top or new
+- Have posts sorted by hot, top or new
 - On load check if post is voted on by the user
 - Send user votes to server only when client view needs to be updated by server
 - Batch all votes in server, then send it to database when an amount is reached or timer runs out